Dr. Alicia HB — Trauma Therapist, Fort Worth

 Dr. Alicia HB is a trauma therapist based in Fort Worth, United States.

-• Provides Trauma Therapy and EMDR Therapy
+• Provides Individual Trauma Therapy and Support Group for Abuse Recovery

 • Serves women healing from emotional abuse